 I have been thinking a lot about presence.
 Presence with my kids.
 Presence in the home.
 Being present to the people around you.
 But if someone asked me to define it, I’m not sure I could really do it justice.
 I know it’s important, and man do I want it, but what’s the formula?
 How do I get some?
 What does it mean to be present beyond the pure fact of existing?

 Flashback to my freshman year in college.
 I’m feeling adventurous and shy, butterflies tumbling in my stomach as I enter a brightly lit classroom.
-I joined a theatre troupe, well, let me rephrase that, Shakespearean theatre troupe.
+I joined a theatre troupe, well, let me rephrase that, a Shakespearean theatre troupe.
 Maximum nerd level achieved, right?
 During one of the first classes, we warm up with improv activities.
 Potentially cringy, always entertaining, and I am terrified the entire time.
 My director calls me up for an exercise.
 Somewhere along the line, I’m tasked with the role of searching for a hidden object as fast as I can.
 Mustering all my dramatic gusto, I begin to rush about the room, peering under chairs and shifting backpacks.
 The scene overall mimics the frenzied rush of a teenager who is late for school and has lost their homework.
 My director finally stops me, and I’m relieved to catch my breath.
 I thought I had accomplished the task but being the tough-loving mentor that he is, he explains that, while I had mimed the act of looking for something, I had failed to actually look.
 To me this translates: “Nice try, but you got it all wrong.”
 Initially disappointed in myself, I eventually understand.

 Presence means knowing your why and genuinely committing to it.
 It implies wholehearted focus and the freedom that comes from accepting the fact that you can’t do everything at once, but you can give your everything to one task.